 In addition to our clinical-stage pipeline, we plan to advance the development of our preclinical portfolio across multiple neuroscience indications.
-This preclinical portfolio includes CVL-354, our selective kappa opioid receptor antagonist, which we refer to as KORA, which we are developing in major depressive disorder, or MDD, and SUD, and for which we plan to submit an IND in the second quarter of 2021.
-In addition, we are developing CVL-047, our selective PDE4 inhibitor (PDE4D-sparing), for the treatment of MDD and schizophrenia, and we plan to submit an IND in the fourth quarter of 2021.
+This preclinical portfolio includes CVL-354, a kappa opioid receptor antagonist, which we refer to as KORA, which we are developing in major depressive disorder, or MDD, and SUD, and for which we plan to submit an IND in the second quarter of 2021.
+In addition, we are developing our PDE4B inhibitor program for the treatment of MDD and schizophrenia, and we plan to submit an IND in the second half of 2021.
 We are deploying the latest technologies, such as artificial intelligence and DNA-encoded chemical libraries, to efficiently identify new therapeutic molecules, including those with disease-modifying potential.
 We believe that our targeted approach to neuroscience will enable us to create a leading drug discovery and development platform to transform the lives of patients living with neuroscience diseases.